GFCI Outlets Explained – The Un-Shocking Truth

 Inspecting GFCI Outlets

-During a home inspection, there is almost inevitably a conversation about GFCI outlets.
-Our inspectors will note the presence or absence of GFCI outlets in the required locations.
+During a home inspections or rental inspections, there is almost inevitably a conversation about GFCI outlets.
+Our inspectors will note the presence or absence of GFCI outlets or breakers in the required locations.
 We will alert you to these locations, so that you know where they are in case they were to trip.
 And we will test them when possible to verify that they are working properly.

 There are many cases where we find that the GFCIs are not working properly, and would not actually provide any form of shock protection.
 GFCI components can wear out over time.